vrivellino/chef-java_se/README.md

 - Only supports Oracle's Java SE JDK
 - Oracle JDK versions are tied to java_se cookbook versions (e.g. java_se 8.60.x is bound to JDK 8u60)
 - Checksums are included in java_se cookbook and should not be overridden
-- Downloads directly from Oracle on all platforms
+- Downloads directly from Oracle on all supported platforms
 - Can specify an alternative URI directory to download from (e.g. https://s3.amazonaws.com/mybucket/java/)
 - Lightweight, no cookbook dependencies
 - Can globally skip Java installation